Beginner Running Plan: 9 Ways From Zero To Runner Hero

 It’s important to mix up the kinds of runs to include sprints, hills at a slower pace, and tempo runs.
-It’s best to first reach a major distance goal and then work on speed as a beginner.
+It’s best first to reach a major distance goal and then work on speed as a beginner.

 9 Ways To Go From A Zero To Feeling Like A Runner

 Knowing which beginner running plan is right for you is just the start of the process.
 Now it’s time to start getting to work.
-Follow these tips and you will start feeling like a runner—and actually start running in no time.
+Follow these tips, and you will start feeling like a runner—and actually start running in no time.